Applies to: Exchange Server 2013 SP1

 Overrides provide an administrator with the ability to configure some aspects of the managed availability probes, monitors, and responders.
 Overrides can be used to fine tune some of the thresholds used by managed availability.
 They can also be used to enable emergency actions for unexpected events that may require configuration settings that are different from the out-of-box defaults.

-Overrides can be created and applied to a single server (this is known as a server override), or they can be applied to a group of servers (this is known as a global override).
+Overrides can be created and applied to a single server (this process is known as a server override), or they can be applied to a group of servers (this process is known as a global override).
 Server override configuration data is stored in the Windows registry on the server on which the override is applied.
 Global override configuration data is stored in Active Directory.

 Overrides can be configured to last indefinitely, or they can be configured for a specific duration.
 In addition, global overrides can be configured to apply to all servers, or only servers running a specific version of Exchange.

 When you configure an override, it will not take effect immediately.
 The Microsoft Exchange Health Manager service checks for updated configuration data every 10 minutes.
 In addition, global overrides will be dependent on Active Directory replication latency.